PiyushSaxena05/Orvixa/README.md

 ## Overview

-Orvixa is a payment platform that goes one step beyond "payment succeeded" or "payment failed."
+Orvixa is a payment platform that goes well beyond "payment succeeded" or "payment failed."
 Every **successful** transaction is passed to a locally-hosted LLM (via [Ollama](https://ollama.com)), which evaluates it against the user's recent transaction history and returns a plain-English fraud risk explanation — not just a numeric score.
-Every **failed** transaction similarly gets an AI-generated, practical retry suggestion instead of a generic error message.
+Every **failed** transaction gets an AI-generated, practical retry suggestion instead of a generic error message.
+On top of that, users can **ask natural-language questions about their own payment history** ("why did my last payment fail?") and get an answer grounded in their real transaction data, not a generic chatbot guess.
 Status changes are pushed to the frontend instantly over a WebSocket connection, with no polling involved.

 This is an actively-developed, project-based learning build.
 The features below are grouped honestly into **what's built and working** and **what's planned next** — nothing here is overstated.